jessicahattig/Independent-project-week-3/README.md

 ## Description

-_This portfolio exhibits my proficiency in JavaScript arrays and looping._
+_This project exhibits my proficiency in JavaScript arrays and looping._

 ## Setup/Installation Requirements